 The most common food items were small rodents (42%), fruit (23%), deer (22%), and rabbit (18%).
 (Scats often have more than one diet item; therefore, frequencies do not necessarily add up to 100%).
 Apparently, the majority of coyotes in our study area do not, in fact, rely on pets or garbage for their diets.

-Mating and Gestation: In most years, coyotes typically mate in February.
-Only the alpha pair in a pack will mate and subordinates will usually help raise the young.
+Mating and Gestation: Coyotes typically mate in February, however, only the alpha pair in a pack will mate and subordinates will usually help raise the young.
 Coyotes appear to be strongly monogamous and so far, bonds between alpha pairs have only been broken upon the death of one of the pair.
 Therefore, a number of pairs have maintained bonds for multiple years (read the story about coyotes 1 and 115).
 In April, after a 62 to 65-day gestation period, the female will begin looking for existing dens or dig one herself.